Thromboembolism (Deep Vein Thrombosis and Pulmonary Embolism)

 There are two main types of heparin.
 The oldest type of heparin is best administered by a constant intravenous infusion.
 Another type of heparin is called low-molecular-weight heparin.
 It is injected under the skin once or twice per day.

 If you have a DVT without a pulmonary embolism, you may not need to be hospitalized.
 You could be treated at home with injections of a low-molecular-weight heparin or either rivaroxaban or apixaban.

-If you have a pulmonary embolism, you will probably be hospitalized.
+If you have a pulmonary embolism, you will probably be hospitalized, at least for a day or two.
 If so, you likely will be treated with either type of heparin initially.
 But oral rivaroxaban or apixaban could be an option instead of heparin if your pulmonary embolism is small.

 Warfarin takes a few days to start working.
 Once a blood test shows that warfarin is effective, you will stop taking heparin.
 You will continue taking warfarin for several months or longer.

 During the first few weeks that you take warfarin, you will continue to need frequent blood tests to make sure you are taking the right amount.
 Once your blood test results consistently show that you are taking the right amount of medication, blood can be drawn every two to four weeks.